augmentedfabricationlab/afab_course/01_getting_started/README.md

 * [climate_active_bricks](https://github.com/augmentedfabricationlab/climate_active_bricks)
 * [ur_online_control](https://github.com/augmentedfabricationlab/ur_online_control)

-And make the projects accessible from Rhino (change to the respective repository directory in the Anaconda prompt):
+And make all the projects accessible from Rhino (change to the respective repository directory in the Anaconda prompt):

-	(afab) cd your_filepath_to_directory
+	(afab) cd your_filepath_to_repository
 	(afab) invoke add-to-rhino

 <details>